raycast/extensions-swift-tools/README.md

 ## Using the Package

+We built a sample extension using Swift [here](https://github.com/raycast/extensions-swift-sample).
+Check it out to quickly get a feeling how things should be laid out.

+To use Swift within Raycast:

 1. Create (or fork) a Raycast extension.

     If you don't know how, check out [this guide](https://developers.raycast.com/basics/create-your-first-extension).